Coffeehouse: England

 From 1670 to 1685, the number of London coffeehouses began to increase, and they also began to gain political importance due to their popularity as places of debate.
-English coffeehouses in the 17th and 18th centuries were significant meeting places, particularly in London.
+English coffeehouses were significant meeting places, particularly in London.
 By 1675, there were more than 3,000 coffeehouses in England.
-Coffeehouses were also known as "penny universities" because of the crowd that they attracted.
-Scholars and students alike were regulars, and anyone with a penny could enter and sit in on a lecture or have access to books or print news.
+The coffeehouses were great social levelers, open to all men and indifferent to social status, and as a result associated with equality and republicanism.
+Entry gave access to books or print news.
 Coffeehouses boosted the popularity of print news culture and helped the growth of various financial markets including insurance, stocks, and auctions.
+Lloyd's of London had its origins in a coffeehouse run by Edward Lloyd, where underwriters of ship insurance met to do business.
+The rich intellectual atmosphere of early London coffeehouses was available to anyone who could pay the sometimes one penny entry fee, giving them the name of 'Penny Universities'.

 Though Charles II later tried to suppress London coffeehouses as "places where the disaffected met, and spread scandalous reports concerning the conduct of His Majesty and his Ministers", the public still flocked to them.
 For several decades following the Restoration, the wits gathered around John Dryden at Will's Coffee House, in Russell Street, Covent Garden.
-As coffeehouses were believed to be areas where anti-government gossip could easily spread, Queen Mary and the London City magistrates tried to prosecute people who frequent coffeehouses as they were liable to "spread false and seditious reports".
+As coffeehouses were believed to be areas where anti-government gossip could easily spread, Queen Mary II and the London City magistrates tried to prosecute people who frequented coffeehouses as they were liable to "spread false and seditious reports".
 William III's privy council also suppressed Jacobite sympathizers in the 1680s and 1690s in coffeehouses as these were the places that they believed harbored plotters against the regimes.

-The coffeehouses were great social levelers, open to all men and indifferent to social status, and as a result associated with equality and republicanism.
-The rich intellectual atmosphere of early London coffeehouses were available to anyone who could pay the sometimes one penny entry fee, giving them the name of 'Penny Universities'.

-More generally, coffeehouses became meeting places where business could be carried on, news exchanged and the London Gazette (government announcements) read.
-Lloyd's of London had its origins in a coffeehouse run by Edward Lloyd, where underwriters of ship insurance met to do business.
-By 1739, there were 551 coffeehouses in London; each attracted a particular clientele divided by occupation or attitude, such as Tories and Whigs, wits and stockjobbers, merchants and lawyers, booksellers and authors, men of fashion or the "cits" of the old city center.
-According to one French visitor, Antoine François Prévost, coffeehouses, "where you have the right to read all the papers for and against the government", were the "seats of English liberty".
+By 1739, there were 551 coffeehouses in London; each attracted a particular clientele divided by occupation or attitude, such as Tories and Whigs, wits and stockjobbers, merchants and lawyers, booksellers and authors, men of fashion or the "cits" of the old city centre.
+According to one French visitor, Abbé Prévost, coffeehouses, "where you have the right to read all the papers for and against the government", were the "seats of English liberty".

-Jonathan's Coffee House in 1698 saw the listing of stock and commodity prices that evolved into the London Stock Exchange.
+Jonathan's Coffee-House in 1698 saw the listing of stock and commodity prices that evolved into the London Stock Exchange.
 Lloyd's Coffee House provided the venue for merchants and shippers to discuss insurance deals, leading to the establishment of Lloyd's of London insurance market, the Lloyd's Register classification society, and other related businesses.
 Auctions in salesrooms attached to coffeehouses provided the start for the great auction houses of Sotheby's and Christie's.